- Home

 Regulations, Bylaws, & Policies

-I. Purpose
+Purpose

 The purpose of this bylaw is to protect the wetlands, water resources, and adjoining land areas in the Town of Dighton by conditioning activities deemed by the Conservation Commission likely to have a significant or cumulative effect upon the resource area values, including but not limited to the following: public or private water supply, ground water, flood control, erosion and sedimentation control, storm damage prevention including coastal storm flowage, water quality, water pollution control, fisheries, shellfish, wildlife habitat, rare species habitat including rare plant species, agriculture, aquaculture, and recreation values, deemed important to the community.
-This bylaw is intended to utilize the Home Rule authority of this municipality to protect additional resource areas, for additional values, with additional standards and procedures stricter than those of the Wetlands Protection Act (G.L.Ch.131~40)and Regulations hereunder (310 CMR10).
+This bylaw is intended to utilize the Home Rule authority of this municipality to protect additional resource areas, for additional values, with additional standards and procedures stricter than those of the Wetlands Protection Act (G.L.Ch.131~40) and Regulations hereunder (310 CMR10.00).

-II.
 Jurisdiction

-III.
-Applications for Permits & Requests for Determination
+Applications for Permits and Requests for Determination

 Written application shall be filed with this Commission to perform activities affecting resource areas protected by this bylaw.
 This application should be the standard form as set forth by the Massachusetts Department of Environmental Protection (DEP).

 At the time a permit application is received, or at any time during the hearing process, the Commission is authorized to require an applicant to pay the fee for specific expert engineering and other consultant services deemed necessary by the Commission to come to a final decision on the application.
 The Commission will select the consultant in question.
 As provided by Massachusetts General Law Chapter 44, Section 53G, The Dighton Conservation Commission may employ reasonable fees for the employment of outside consultants engaged by the Commission, for specific outside expert services.
 Such services shall be deemed necessary by the Commission to come to a final decision on an application submitted to the Conservation Commission pursuant to the requirements of the Wetlands Protection Act (M.G.L.
 Ch.
 131 Section 40), the Dighton Wetlands Protection Bylaw, the Conservation Commission Act (M.G.L.
 Ch.
 40 Section 8C) or any other state or municipal statute, bylaw, or regulation as they may be amended from time to time.
-The Conservation Commission may also impose fees for other consultant services, related to application review, or permit conditioning or monitoring, under any of the above referenced laws or regulations.
-Said fees for said services shall be set forth in a regulation to be adopted by vote of the Conservation Commission in accordance with applicable law, including but not limited to M.G.L.
-Chapter 44 Section 53G.
+The Conservation

 The Commission may waive the filing fee, consultant fee and costs and expenses for a permit application or request for determination by a government agency.